 What does it cost?

 Aspals is not run for profit.
 It is designed as an affordable service to assist defence practitioners, students of military law and international lawyers.
-An annual subscription to the full service (caselaw database and Military Justice Handbook) costs just £75 - less than the price of a fortnightly cup of your favourite coffee!
+An annual subscription costs just £75 - less than the price of a fortnightly cup of your favourite coffee!
 Once you have passed through the payment process, you will be issued with a Username and Password.
 It can take up to 48 hours for your username and password to be allocated, as we process each subscription manually, in order to reduce costs.
 However, your subscription only starts from the date your Username and Password are sent to you.
 Not before.
 So you benefit from a full 12 months.
 Payment is through PayPal and can be by credit card or a Paypal account.
 For Chambers and Solicitors' firms, please contact us about the availability of a group discount.

 User Details: Subscription is personal and only for the individual whose details are registered (referred to as "a subscriber") with Aspals.
 The Password and Username issued to a subscriber must not be used by others without the prior permission of Aspals.
 In the event of a breach of this condition, Aspals reserves the right to terminate forthwith the subscription.
 See below

-Retention of Materials: At the end of the subscription period, copies of the last downloaded version of the Military Justice Handbook and any indexed case may be retained by the subscriber.
+Retention of Materials: At the end of the subscription period, copies of documents and indexed case may be retained by the subscriber.

 Internet Service Providers (ISPs): Aspals has no control over the up-time of ISPs.
 In the unlikely event that you are unable to access the service, web site or any of its content, Aspals accepts no liability.
 Additionally, some site maintenance is needed from time to time, although Aspals will endeavour to undertake this during periods of low traffic.
-Use of the subscription service inherently acknowledges that Aspals will not be in breach of its contract with you in these circumstances.
-All the same, Aspals will do everything possible to ensure that full access is restored soonest, once made aware of access problems to its own ISP.
+Use of the subscription service inherently acknowledges that Aspals will not be in breach of its contract with you in any of these circumstances.
+All the same, once made aware of access problems to its own ISP, Aspals will do everything possible to ensure that full access is restored soonest.